eduardobattisti/programming_competitions/wrong_subtraction/wrong_subtraction_problem.md

 ###Explaining the problem:
 Giving a number n and a number k where k = number of times of the process.
-If n ends with 0 you must divide it by 10, to eliminate the 0.
+If n ends with 0 you must eliminate the 0.
 If n ends with any number between 1-9 you must subtract 1.
 Examples:

 | input | output |